MrBSmith/Global2020/README.md

 * method_name(): snake_case, recognizable with the parenthesis
 * _method_name(): method private to a class

-* NomDeSignal: PascalCase, usally a verb a past tense (ex: ButtonTriggered)
+* SignalName: PascalCase, usally a verb a past tense (ex: ButtonTriggered)
 * on_NomDeSignal(): snake_case with the name of the signal at the end (ex: on_ButtonTriggered)
 * _argument_name: argument not used in the method (frequently used when the method is declared as abstract in the parent class)